 Overview of Personal Income Tax in Indonesia

 Personal Income Tax is a tax collected from individuals imposed on income such as salaries, dividends, pensions and even interest.
-Indonesia’s government earns a significant revenue from personal income tax amongst all the taxes implemented.
+Indonesia’s government earns a significant revenue from personal income tax among all the taxes implemented.

 As for tax residents, they are taxed based on a progressive rate between 5% and 30% depending on the income they earn.